top of page

 We have found shoes and sandals like these can be effective.
 Though when these shoes are used by the author of this webpage in the treatment of active wounds, the shoes and innersoles are coupled with an offloading felt dressing.

-The shoes and sandals are well made, and the innersole system it comes with is not bad.
+The shoes and sandals are well made, and the innersole system it comes with is pretty good.
 The quality will vary based on the brand of offloading shoe / sandal.
-Still, our preference is for the FORS innersole system discussed above, so we will often begin with the innersoles the shoe comes with, then trade them for a FORS innersole when the original system begins to wear.
+We find the innersoles last longer than most peg-systems but not as long as the FORS innersole.

 As with all removable offloading devices, they're dependent upon the patient to use with each and every step.
 Patients who cannot be trusted to wear these shoes religiously should be placed in a non-removable system like a Total Contact Cast (TCC) or a non-removable boot.
 Both are discussed below.

 There are a few downsides to shoes and sandals.
 First, they are more costly than the simple surgical shoe we described above.
-But these are better made and many patients feel they're worth the added cost.
+But these are better made, may be easier to walk with, and many patients feel they're worth the added cost.

 However, in order to fit in four innersoles, these shoes and sandals have to be deep.
 This means the soles are quite elevated, and they can be unstable for some patients, especially the elderly, the frail, and those who are unsteady with neuropathy or some other issue.